lbs1022/gen-711-final-/README.md

 ### Sample 69 FastQC Results:

 - There is also some improvement in the read qualities of the 69 sample trimmed reads
-- he Adapter Content decreased dramatically, failing in raw read FastQCs and passing in the trimmed analysis
+- The Adapter Content decreased dramatically, failing in raw read FastQCs and passing in the trimmed analysis

 Sample 69 Raw Forward Read Quality:
 ![Fastqc](Images/69ForwardRawFASTQC.png)